piclas-framework/piclas/regressioncheck/NIG_PIC_poisson_Boris-Leapfrog/3D_HET_Liu2010/readme.md

 - For 10 processors an asymmetric CVWM deposition occurs when some processors deposit charge on the dielectric interface, the nodes of which are not connected directly to their own mesh cells

+- post-piclas-vMPF-restart
+  - runs piclas and restarts from 3D_HET_Liu2010_State_000.00000000100000000.h5 (simulation without vMPF) with vMPF=T to test the restart functionality
+  - uses Part-Species-vMPFMergeThreshold = 200 to merge electrons and ions to approx. 50 percent of their initial number (700k to  350k particles)